 Linfield College advances a vision of learning, life, and community that promotes intellectual challenge and creativity, values both theoretical and practical knowledge, engages thoughtful dialogue in a climate of mutual respect, honors the rich texture of diverse cultures and varied ways of understanding, piques curiosity for a lifetime of inquiry, and inspires the courage to live by moral and spiritual principle and to defend freedom of conscience.

-Linfield’s 2,600 students represent 29 states and 24 countries, with the majority of students from the western U.S. International students comprise four percent of our student body.
-Sixteen percent of our American students have indicated ethnic diversity: Asian American (7.9%), African American (1.4%), Hispanic (4.8%) and Native American (1.7%).
-Additionally, four percent are international students from locations including China, India, Japan, Myanmar and Sri Lanka.
-The average age is 20 on the McMinnville campus, 28 on the Portland campus and 38 for the DCE students.
+Linfield’s 2,600 students represent 30 states and 22 countries, with the majority of students from the western U.S. International students comprise four percent of our student body.
+Twenty-seven percent of our American students have indicated racial or ethnic diversity.
+Additionally, four percent are international student.
+The average age is 20 on the McMinnville campus, 26 on the Portland campus and 37 for the DCE students.
 On the McMinnville campus, 62% of students are federally determined to need financial aid, 26% are Pell Grant recipients, and 20% are first generation college students.

 Previous National Funders